Jaimeloeuf/Gasless-Magic/README.md

 ---
+## Credits
+This project is rather heavily influenced by the [Gnosis Safe project](https://github.com/gnosis/safe-contracts).

 ## Security and Liability
 All contracts are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Use this at your own risk and discretion, please do your own research before implementing.